-• 2430.01 - SCHOOL VOLUNTEERS
+2430.01 - SCHOOL VOLUNTEERS

-The School Board recognizes that certain programs and activities can be enhanced through the use of volunteers who have knowledge or skills that will be helpful to members of the school staff who are responsible for the conduct of those programs and activities.
+◦ The School Board recognizes that certain programs and activities can be enhanced through the use of volunteers who have knowledge or skills that will be helpful to members of the school staff who are responsible for the conduct of those programs and activities.
 A school volunteer is any non-compensated person who may be appointed by the Superintendent or his/her designee.
-School volunteers may include, but are not limited to, parents, senior citizens, students, and others who assist the teacher or other members of the school staff.
+School volunteers may include parents, senior citizens, students, and others who assist the teacher or other school staff.